ShadeLab/PAPER_Bintarti_2021_Bean_Rainoushelter/DADA2/DADA216SV4_SeqAnalysis_Bean_rainoutshelter.md

 # Raw Sequences Analysis of V4 region of 16S rRNA  gene from common bean seed under rainoutshelter treatment (field experiment at MSU Agraonomy & UPRECH Farms)

 ## Analysis of 16S Miseq Data
-Here we used the USEARCH pipeline (v10.0.240_i86linux64) for pre-processing raw sequences data and UPARSE method for OTU clustering (Edgar 2013).
-Additional analyses were conducted using QIIME1
+Here we used the DADA2 denoising pipeline for pre-processing raw sequences data and UPARSE method for OTU clustering (Edgar 2013).
+Additional analyses were conducted using QIIME2 (qiime2-2021.4).

 raw sequence data stored on HPCC:
 /mnt/research/ShadeLab/Sequence/raw_sequence/Bean_rainoutshelter/